jindeok/Turbo-CF/README.md

 - Amazon-book
 alpha (a): 0.5, power (s): 1.4 filter: 1

+(We note that as Turbo-CF is a rule-based method, we use all available dataset (training + validation) for the graph filtering (inference).)

 ## Citation
 If this work was helpful for your project, please kindly cite this in your paper